 Saint Patrick: associated with Ireland and shamrocks, and responsible for green coloured rivers, buildings and pints every year on the 17th of March.
 But what do we really know about the world’s most celebrated Saint and what’s left of his legacy in Ireland?

-My trips starts at the Saint Patrick Visitor’s Centre in Downpatrick, where, to my biggest surprise, I discover that Patrick actually wasn’t Irish at all!
+My trips starts at the Saint Patrick Centre in Downpatrick, where, to my biggest surprise, I discover that Saint Patrick wasn’t actually Irish at all!
 He was born in Britain around 400 AD.
 At the age of 15, disaster strikes and Patrick is captured by a clan of Irish outlaws and taken to Ireland as a slave.
 Strengthened by faith, he plans and succeeds his escape back to Britain.
-Through interactive displays and screens, I learn that Patrick heard the voice of an angel telling him to return to Ireland to convert the pagans to Christianity.
+Through interactive displays and screens, I learn that St Patrick heard the voice of an angel telling him to return to Ireland to convert the pagans to Christianity.
 The rest is history…

 A 10 minutes drive from Downpatrick, I arrive at the tiny church of Saul, the place where Saint Patrick founded his very first church!
 Don’t expect any bells and whistles here, the whole site couldn’t be more simple!
 A curious craftsman, doing some restoration work inside, is my only companion.
 The interior is just as modest as the outside and the surrounding collection of cross-carved stones and Celtic graves look out peacefully over the hilly Northern Irish landscape.